cord-burmeister/x3plus_docs/docs/00-General/030-Topic-Areas.md

 This chapter contains a list of topics that are relevant to the project.
 The topics are organized into autonomy categories, and each category contains a list of subtopics.
 The topics are not exhaustive, but they provide a good starting point for further exploration.

+!!! note "This journey will never end"
+    We build the project step by step and selecting topics is currently based on my experience.

 ## Topics overview

 <!--- This mindmap is generated from the code below.
 It is not meant to be edited directly. --->